Careers and Employability Services - Supporting you through the COVID-19 pandemic

-For all other updates not related to careers visit the Coronavirus (COVID-19) Help Centre page which is updated daily at 16:00 (UK time).
+For all other updates not related to careers visit the Coronavirus (COVID-19) Help Centre page which is updated regularly.

 Careers self-service and student-to-student resources, advice and guidance

-We understand that whilst some of you may be very busy with other priorities, some are taking time to review your study motivations, your goals and to plan for the future.
+We understand that whilst you're busy with other priorities, you may also be taking time to review your study motivations, your goals and to plan for the future.
 You can still access help with exploring options open to you, changing and planning your career.
 We are continuing to provide all of our self-service group activities such as webinars and forums and career learning events.
-On 15 June, we’re also opening the Careers Café, an online place to chat, share careers tips and notes with other students in the same way you share study notes on module forums.
-It will be open 24 hours a day, with the careers team ‘putting their heads round the door’ from time to time on weekdays to contribute if appropriate.
+We've also opened the Careers Café, an online platform to chat, share careers tips and notes with other students in the same way you share study notes on module forums.
+It will be open 24 hours a day and the careers team will monitor and contribute from time to time where appropriate’ .

 Contacting the Careers and Employability Service team